influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/event_handlers/discord.md

 _Only applies if `global` is `true`._

 #### `ssl-ca`
-Path to certificate authority file.
+Set path to certificate authority file.

 #### `ssl-cert`
-Path to host certificate file.
+Set path to host certificate file.

 #### `ssl-key`
-Path to certificate private key file.
+Set path to certificate private key file.

 #### `insecure-skip-verify`
-Use SSL but skip chain and host verification.
+Set to `true` to use SSL but skip chain and host verification.
 _This is necessary if using a self-signed certificate._

 ## Options
-The following Discord event handler options can be set in a [handler file](/kapacitor/v1.5/event_handlers/#handler-file) or when using `.discord()` in a TICKscript.
+Set the following Discord event handler options in a [handler file](/kapacitor/v1.5/event_handlers/#handler-file) or when using `.discord()` in a TICKscript.